Distributed Transactions: An Intuitive Deep Dive

 3. DoCommit

-By introducing per-phase timeouts, participants avoid indefinite blocking—yet under network partitions + coordinator app crash, they can still diverge.
+By introducing per-phase timeouts, participants avoid indefinite blocking—yet under network partitions or app crashes, consistency guarantees weaken, and the system can still be left in an inconsistent state.
 No free lunch: stronger liveness at cost of protocol complexity.

 5. The Saga Pattern

-Instead of global locks, define a state machine:
+Instead of global locks, define a state machine for long-lived distributed transactions:

 State: [START] → [ORDER_CREATED] → [PAID] → [SHIPPED] → [COMPLETED] Failure at step k ⇒ trigger Compensation[k…1]